bahrus/trans-render/README.md

 transform(container, {...})
 ```

 We can also start getting a sense of how transforms can be tied to custom element events.
-Although the example above is hardly declarative, as we create more rules allow us to update the DOM, and link events to transforms, we will achieve a Turing complete(?) solution.
+Although the example above is hardly declarative, as we create more rules that allow us to update the DOM, and link events to transforms, we will achieve a Turing complete(?) solution.

 The following table lists how the LHS is translated into CSS multi-match queries: